justinhj/justinhj.github.io/_posts/2018-05-06-hacker-news-api-4.md

 ## [HNFetch.scala](https://github.com/justinhj/hnfetch/blob/master/src/main/scala/justinhj/hnfetch/HNFetch.scala)

 In this code most of the changes were removing Future from functions that can actually be simply synchronous.
 We'll later let Monix Task handle scheduling them on threads.
-The one exception is the function geTopItems which will we call as a single Task (the other http gets are made by Fetch itself and will be wrapped by Tasks later).
+The one exception is the function `getTopItems` which will we call as a single Task (the other http gets are made by Fetch itself and will be wrapped by Tasks later).
 So in refactoring, I've created a Sync (blocking) and a regular (Task wrapped) version of the supported Hacker News API.

 ```
   def getTopItems(): Task[Either[String, HNItemIDList]] = Task.eval {